 Sudden change over time (<5 yrs)

 Relate to mean weight at age?
 Haddock selectivity at age changes due to density dependence/wt age.
 Selectivity at length is being implemented.
 Alfonso/Cecile to confirm.

+California Current Atlantis (Kaplan) should copy selectivity methods from Alfonso/Cecilie NOBA

 May be interesting to see how multispecies model reacts to changes in fishery selectivity